appbaseio/reactivesearch-api-k8s/Readme.md

   - You will receive an OTP on an entered email address.
 Enter OTP to verify the email address.

-  - You will receive an email with ARC_ID which can be used with Arc configuration.
+  - You will receive an email with APPBASE_ID which can be used with Arc configuration.

 - **Step 6 -** Create disk for Appbase.io logs.
 Appbase.io internally uses [Fluentbit](https://docs.fluentbit.io/manual/installation/kubernetes) to log the requests and provide analytics on top of that.